 This is a paid internship opportunity which requires a commitment of 30 hours per week, which includes a minimum of 20 direct client hours (counseling or groups), 4-6 hours of supervision, plus client advocacy and charting.
 There are two 2-hour group supervisions per week: Wednesdays 10 am – 12 pm and Fridays 12 – 2 pm, and outside supervision may be provided as needed according to caseload.

 - Registered and in good standing with the California BBS

-- Approximately 1,000 clinical hours completed with at least 1,000 hours left to go
+- Approximately 1,000 clinical hours completed (preferred but not required) with at least 1,000 hours left to go

 - Willingness to utilize our psychodynamic, family systems approach